commercionetwork/commercionetwork/docs/README.md

 ### LCD
 Light Client Daemon (LCD REST Server) is a piece of software that connects to a full node to interact with the blockchain

-Thus is also possible to query the Commercio blockchain through LCD rest API  available at specific endpoint
+Thus you can also query the Commercio blockchain through LCD rest API  available at specific endpoint

 *  <a href="https://lcd-mainnet.commercio.network/ " target="_blank">Main-net LCD</a>
 *  <a href="https://lcd-testnet.commercio.network/ " target="_blank">Test-net LCD</a>

 ### Commercio app
-Is a hosted wallet platform that permit to interact with the blockchain throught its API
+Is a hosted wallet platform that permit to interact with the blockchain throught its API :
 <a href="./app_developers/commercioapi-introduction.html#the-commercio-app " target="_blank">documentation available here</a>

 ##  Support